 The LSU Department of Psychology's Clinical Psychology Training Program (CPTP) has been continuously accredited by the Commission on Accreditation of the American Psychological Association (APA) since 1956.
-Our program subscribes to the “scientist-practitioner” or “Boulder” model of clinical training.
-Thus, our program emphasizes the integration of the scientific and applied aspects of clinical psychology.
-Within this model, training focuses on conducting clinical services in a scientific fashion, evaluating the clinical literature from a scientist's perspective, calling upon relevant empirical findings and principles in the creation and/or application of clinical procedures, and, ultimately, integrating basic and applied (clinical) psychology into a suitable and sound personal frame of reference.
-Training is based on a strong mentor-mentoree relationship and an empirical orientation.
+Our program emphasizes the integration of the scientific and applied aspects of clinical psychology.
+Within our training model, training focuses on conducting clinical research, conducting clinical services in a scientific fashion, evaluating the clinical literature from a scientist's perspective, calling upon relevant empirical findings and principles in the creation and/or application of clinical procedures, and integrating basic and applied clinical psychology into a suitable and sound personal frame of reference.
+Training is based on a strong mentor-mentoree relationship and a strong empirical orientation.

 Consistent with the definition of Health Service Psychology (HSP) in the Standards of Accreditation, our program aims to prepare students for careers in HSP by offering broad and general training when appropriate, emphasizing the following elements:

 - Integration of empirical evidence and practice: Practice is evidence‐based, and evidence is practice‐informed.